nftstorage/nft.storage/packages/website/pages/docs/concepts/gateways.md

 Providing a great retrieval experience on the web is a key part of NFT.Storage's mission, as we work to make [decentralized data storage][concepts-decentralized-storage] the default choice for NFT creators.

-To further this goal, we created a new HTTP gateway that uses existing public IPFS infrastructure and cloud-native caching strategies to provide a high-performance, NFT-focused HTTP retrieval solution.
+To further this goal, we created a new HTTP gateway that uses existing public IPFS infrastructure and cloud-native caching strategies to provide a high-performance, CID-based HTTP retrieval solution that is NFT-focused.

 ### Architecture